 - government agencies including the Food and Drug Administration (FDA) and the National Cancer Institute (NCI).

 The Program will be administered by AIM Specialty Health® (AIM).
-Starting April 1, 2017, AIM will help to improve cancer care quality for eligible Blue Cross NC members, as well as manage the associated costs for certain complex tests and treatments, through promoting patient care that's appropriate, safe and affordable.
+AIM helps to improve cancer care quality for eligible Blue Cross NC members, as well as manage the associated costs for certain complex tests and treatments, through promoting patient care that's appropriate, safe and affordable.

 Reimbursement Guidelines for Providers